reduxjs/react-redux/docs/introduction/quick-start.md

 # Quick Start

-[React-Redux](https://github.com/reduxjs/react-redux) is the official [React](https://reactjs.org/) binding for [Redux](https://redux.js.org/).
+[React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://reactjs.org/) binding for [Redux](https://redux.js.org/).
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.

 ## Installation

-React-Redux version 6 requires **React 16.4 or later.**
+React Redux 6.x requires **React 16.4 or later.**

-To use React-Redux with your React app:
+To use React Redux with your React app:

 ```bash
 npm install --save react-redux